Kuchasz/smart-downloader/Tasks.md

 - delete item button
 - current download speed
 - estimated time for file to finnish download process (use timestamp, number of miliseconds from 01-01-1970 and humanize it with momentjs)
+- button for direct download file from application-host-server

 -